solomontessema/ML-for-Physical-Modeling/README.md

-# Research Paper Review on Machine Learning in Physics, Engineering, and Numerical Computation
+# Advancing Scientific Computing: A Review of Machine Learning Innovations in Modeling Complex Physical Phenomena

 This repository contains a comprehensive review of three pivotal research papers that stand at the intersection of machine learning, physics, engineering, and numerical computation.
 The focus of this review is on the innovative methodologies introduced by these papers to overcome the traditional limitations encountered in modeling complex physical phenomena through partial differential equations.
 Each paper, in its unique way, harnesses the potential of machine learning algorithms to offer groundbreaking solutions in their respective domains.